Examples of service-learning curriculum can be easily accessed through the Internet. Some examples follow.

 Roots & Shoots® engages and inspires youth through community service and service learning.
 Founded by Dr. Jane Goodall, this global program emphasizes the principle that knowledge leads to compassion, which inspires action.
 All Roots & Shoots groups show care and concern in three areas: the human community, animals, https://www.rootsandshoots.org/.

-Service Learning Education Beyond the Classroom: for students grades K through 12.
+Service Learning Learning by Doing: Students Take Greening to the Community.
 The Corporation for National and Community Service and the Environmental Protection Agency have collaborated this publication.
-The guide may be downloaded or ordered here.
+The guide may be downloaded here.

 This booklet contains several service-learning projects that focus on various aspects of safe solid waste management, such as reducing household hazardous waste and buying recycled-content products.
 Each profile includes contacts who can provide information on how to start a similar program in your area.
 Additional resources, including grants that can help you start a project, are located in the back of this booklet.